PraveenUppar/Budget-tracking/README.md

 Hi Guys 👋,

-I am excited to share my 2nd repo on Git Hub.
+I am excited to share my 2️⃣ repo on Git Hub.

 BudgetTracker💰

 BudgetTracker is a clean and simple budget management web application built with React.
-With BudgetTracker, you can track your expenses.
+With BudgetTracker, you can track your expenses 💵.

 Key Features🌟

 User-Friendly Interface: With a clean and simple user interface designed.

-Expense Tracking: Easily add, categorize, and track your expenses, providing you with a clear overview of where your money is going.
+Expense Tracking: Easily add, categorize, and track your expenses, providing you with a clear overview of where your money is going 📊.

-Budget Management: Set budgets for various amount and track your spending.
+Budget Management: Set budgets for various amounts 🪙 and track your spending.

-Responsive Design: Access BudgetTracker seamlessly across devices, whether you're on your desktop, tablet, or smartphone.

-If you'd like to contribute to BudgetTracker, please fork the repository and submit a pull request with your changes.
+If you'd like 👍 to contribute to BudgetTracker, please fork the repository and submit a pull request with your changes.

 You can check out my live calculator ⬇️